Oceanswave/stomp-dotnet-poc/README.md

 The client code needs some love, some locking code, documentation but it's a PoC.
 There's some scripts in the main package.json to build "production" images but...
 YAGNI.

 Although this is STOMP over Websockets, it could be that STOMP over regular 'ol TCP is what's needed - creating another implementation of IStompClient that uses System.Net.TcpClient shouldn't be too bad.

+Looking at the logs is the best way to see messages flowing, however one can debug the dotnet client as well as the web client through normal mechanisms.

 # Troubleshooting